 Michel Legrand’s (The Thomas Crown Affair) truly majestic music score gives this story the necessary oomph.
 The elaborate sets have the proper mixture of realism and artificial bravado.
 You know you are looking at a sound-stage yet you can’ t help but be in awe of the great attention to detail — it’s pure Hollywood candy.

 The sound & visual effects are astonishingly good (for 1968).
 I did notice a few cables here and there, but overall, this is as good as it gets in the pre-CGI days.
 Any other year the team of magicians would have won an Oscar for their work, but bummer, this was the year of Stanley Kubrick’s masterpiece 2001: A Space Odyssey.

 The plot is interesting.
 Ice Station Zebra was made at the height of the Cold War between USSR and USA and the movie captures well enough the post-Bay of Pigs tensions between the two superpowers.
 The movie also has an element of whodunit that would have put a smile on Agatha Christie’s face.

 Ice Station Zebra is rather long — with overture & intermission it clocks at almost three hours — but I never developed restless-leg-syndrome (I’ve gotten impatient with far shorter films).
 That speaks volumes about the quality of the script and director Sturges’s steady hand.
 At times, Ice Station Zebra feels — I mean this as a compliment — like a Star Trek movie with a submarine instead of a starship.

-Although not an actor-oriented movie, Hudson, McGoohan, Borgnine, and Brown, are very good.
+Although not an actor-oriented movie, Rock Hudson, Patrick McGoohan, Ernest Borgnine, and Jim Brown, are very good.
 The strong cast also includes actor-turned-producer-director Tony Bill (The Sting and My Body Guard) as Lt.
 Russell Walker and Lloyd Nolan (The House on 92nd Street) as Admiral Garvey.

 Conclusions & Final Thoughts: